-Dr. Izadi and his staff remain very alert and responsible for checking their own temperatures upon the start of the day and will leave in case of any suspicious COVID-19 illness.
+Again, Dr. Izadi and his staff are fully vaccinated against COVID-19, however, we remain very alert and responsible for checking our own temperatures upon the start of the day and will leave in case of any suspicious COVID-19 illness.
 We will render appropriate testing if need be so that contact tracing can be performed in case of any positive results.
 We will close the office if we think it’s necessary and appropriate.

 Our game-room, unfortunately, will be closed indefinitely until further notice, again to prevent cross-contamination.
 Please kindly explain to your children that they should not try to enter that area.